Vikms95/codespot/README.md

     :user does not persist on <Home/> when page is reloaded?

+- useAuth and useContext are being used when it is moment to use them? (review it)
 - Post will be the details of each post which is accesible from the homepage or the dashboard
 - Implement sanitization of inputs